 In South Jacksonville, a federal grand jury indicted for conspiracy practically the entire city administration.
 That included the mayor, chief of police, president of the city council, city commissioner, and fire chief.

 Prohibition led to widespread corruption.
 For example, officials arrested for conspiracy many people in 1923.
 They included the sheriff and a deputy sheriff of Ada County.
 The police chief of Boise.
-A prominent physician, and a number of others.
+A prominent doctor, and a number of others.
 Only the sheriff was acquitted.

 Those who couldn’t be bought off were sometimes threatened and intimidated.
 For example, a federal officer preparing to testify in a moonshine case was threatened with death to prevent his testimony.